Patrick Slogic

-Patrick David Slogic (born September 13, 1991 in Okinawa, Japan) is an American soccer player who currently plays for the Charlotte Independence in the United Soccer League.
+Patrick David Slogic (born September 13, 1991, in Okinawa, Japan) is an American soccer player.

 Career

 College and amateur

 Slogic played fours years of college soccer at Cornell University between 2010 and 2013, while earning his degree in Environmental Engineering from Cornell's College of Engineering in 7 semesters.

 While at college, Slogic also appeared for USL PDL club Reading United AC in 2013.

 Professional

 Slogic was drafted by the Columbus Crew of the MLS in 2014 after playing in the 2014 MLS Player Combine.

-Slogic signed his first professional deal with USL Pro club Rochester Rhinos on April 4, 2014 after playing with the Columbus Crew.
+Slogic signed his first professional deal with USL Pro club Rochester Rhinos on April 4, 2014, after playing with the Columbus Crew.

 Slogic joined the expansion Charlotte Independence for the 2015 season.

+Slogic was inducted into the Cornell University Hall of Fame in September 2024.